martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 _Case 2: Down by Xpts going into halftime and win_
 <img src="https://raw.githubusercontent.com/martyncisneros/martyncisneros.github.io/master/img/competitive-analysis/Comebackcase2.png" alt="alt text" width="640" height="427">

 Overall, the likelyhood of a comeback game is small across the leagues.
 There aren't any clear signals.
-Let's now calculate a Global Comeback Rate, to contribute to the final competitiveIndex calculation, for each league by averaging the comeback game rates for regular season and playoffs for both cases.
+I average the comeback game rates for regular season, playoffs, and both cases to arrive at a Global Comeback Rate.
+We'll use this rate later in the final competitiveIndex calculation.

 | League | Global Comeback Rate |
 |--------|----------------------|